 |fresh fruit & veg||£58.97|

 |beverages tea coffee choc||£144.42|

-We have the misfortune to live in one of the most expensive commuter areas of the South East of England.
+We have the misfortune to live in one of the most expensive commuter areas of South East England.
 We had to maximise the amount and quality of food we could buy with the minuscule amount of money we had available.
 Our health directly depended on it.
 There was no room for hearsay on prices.
 We had to find them out for ourselves by direct precise monitoring.
 We found that compared with street markets, supermarkets are very expensive.
-Convenient as just-in-time one-stop sources of everything for those who could afford their prices, but far too expensive for us to use as our main source.
+Convenient as one-stop sources of everything for those who could afford their prices, but far too expensive for us to use as our main source.
 Therefore we bought our basics from the street market which visited our town on Thursdays.
 The table shows what we spent over the year.

 |meat & fish products||£179.71|

 |Those Little Extras|

 Our £2990.49 food budget for 1993-94 excluded milk.
 With four people normally in the family, two pints of milk a day is the minimum we can get away with.
 We cannot reduce further our milk bill without having to buy powdered milk products from the supermarket.
 Hence we also need 730 pints of milk a year.
 During the year 1993-94 this cost £277.40.
 Furthermore, the above includes only our documented spending.
 It omits many essential purchases from various shops in the town from time to time.

 Spending on food is the first area of the domestic budget over which we have direct and immediate control.
 It was therefore the first area in which I tried to tighten the belt even further whenever money had to be saved quickly in order to meet a short-term emergency.
 To do this, it was not practical to reduce the general food intake.
 The only effective way was to fast for short periods.
 But going without food to save money is a bad idea.
 The effects are not what the uninitiated would suppose.